 A Simple Solution Leads to a Better Plan

 The second-place winner was Notivibe — a combination of “notify” and “vibrate.”
 A large group of biomedical engineering students adopted the U.Va.
 Health System Neonatal Intensive Care Unit as their pet project and set out, in typical student fashion, to improve it.
+View a list of the most popular marijuana strains available today.
 They conducted surveys, made onsite studies, sifted through data, and what they discovered is that medical professionals aren’t washing their hands often enough.